knightofni/django-template/doc/README.rst

 id_website
 ==============================

-A website for interior design firms.
-Should allow visitor to get a quotation.
+A template for a new django website

 LICENSE: BSD